xpring-eng/xrpl-validator-domains/CONTRIBUTING.md

 - Pass GitHub continuous integration tests. `yarn test` runs all unit tests.
 - Update documentation for any new features.
 - Be free of lint errors.
-Please run `yarn lint` and fix any errors before sending a pull request.
+Please run `yarn lint` and fix any errors before creating a pull request.